fundevogel/pcbis-address-helper/README.md

 # KNV Address Organizer

 ## What
 This project serves as an example workflow for organizing addresses generated from [KNV](https://www.knv-zeitfracht.de) (german wholesale book distributor) and saving them in [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).
-It's possible to convert exported contacts from within [`pcbis.de -> fitbis`](https://pcbis.de) (called *Stammadressen*) as well as extracting them from invoices.
+It works with customer information that has been exported with [`pcbis.de`](https://pcbis.de) (called *Stammadressen*) and invoices issued by `Fitbis` as well.

 ## Why